Undergraduate Program in African American Studies

 Requirements for a Minor in African American Studies

-A total of eighteen (18) credit hours are required for the minor, which consists of nine (9) credit hours from the African American Studies core courses, three (3) credit hours of African or African American history, and six (6) credit hours of supplementary courses.
-A 2.0 GPA average in African American Studies course requirements is required, and students will not receive credit toward the minor requirements for courses in which grades less than "C–" have been received.
+A total of 15 credit hours are required for the minor, which consists of nine credit hours of compulsory courses, three credit hours of core courses, and three credit hours of approved supplementary courses.
+A 2.0 GPA average in African American Studies course requirements is required, and students will not receive credit toward the minor requirements for courses in which grades less than “C–” have been received.
 The nine hours of African American Studies core courses must include:

-• 3 hours of AFA 2000 Introduction to the African American Experience
+• Three hours of AFA 2000 Introduction to the African American Experience

-• 3 hours of AFA 3101 Theories of African American Studies
+• Three hours of AFA 3101 Theories of African American Studies

-• 3 hours of AFA 3330 Black Families in America or AFA 4240 African Diaspora
+• Three hours of AFA 3330 Black Families in America or AFA 4240 African Diaspora

 Requirements for a Major in African American Studies